decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- L, is the non-negative integer representing the number of messages to be signed e.g length(msg_1,...,msg_L)
+- L, is the non-negative integer representing the number of messages to be signed e.g length(msg_1,...,msg_L).Note if no messages are supplied as an input to this operation, the value of L MUST evaluate to zero (0).
-- R, is the non-negative integer representing the number of revealed messages e.g length(RevealedIndexes)
+- R, is the non-negative integer representing the number of revealed messages e.g length(RevealedIndexes).
+Note if no revealed messages are supplied as an input to this operation, the value of R MUST evaluate to zero (0).

 Outputs: